Thejohnmeyers/COSC386/README.md

 company feedback so that career services will be able to look at the feedback and improve the job fair year after year.
 Overall we are hoping that our job fair database will be a powerful and useful tool for the job seekers and companies to be able to easily access and manage job information.
-We believe that by centralizing this data all into one place it will streamline the recruitment process and help to ensure the job fair is a success for all involved.
+We believe that by centralizing this data all into one place it will streamline thepdf recruitment process and help to ensure the job fair is a success for all involved.